KaiYan289/RLpapersnote/LLM.md

 **AGENTBENCH: EVALUATING LLMS AS AGENTS (2308.03688)**

+**An LLM compiler for parallel function calling. （2312.04511）**

+重要！fc complier可能和我们的CI有关。

 ### Training

 **WebVoyager: Building an End-to-End Web Agent with Large Multimodal Models (2401.13919)**

-Genegpt: Augmenting large language modelswith domain tools for improved access to biomedical information.
+**Genegpt: Augmenting large language modelswith domain tools for improved access to biomedical information （2304.09667）**

-ADC: Enhancing Function Calling Via Adversarial Datasets and Code Line-Level Feedback (2412.17754)
+**ADC: Enhancing Function Calling Via Adversarial Datasets and Code Line-Level Feedback (2412.17754)**

+CodeAlpaca [3] uses 21 seed tasks and generates a 20k dataset via self-instruct [4], while Wizardcoder [5], MagicCoder [6], and WaveCoder [7] apply advanced heuristics and novel data generation processes based on open-source code snippets and code instruction data to enhance the complexity of initial code instructions

+CodeNet [23], which comprises approximately 14
+million code snippets, and POJ104 [24], a smaller dataset consisting of 52,000 code snippets focused on 104 algorithmic problems

+**Efficient and scalable estimation of tool representations in vector space (2409.02141)**

-Look before you leap: Towards decision-aware and generalizable tool-usage for large language models.
+**Look before you leap: Towards decision-aware and generalizable tool-usage for large language models (2402.16696)** (tooldeer)

-Toolverifier: Generalization to new tools via self-verification
+**Toolverifier: Generalization to new tools via self-verification（2402.14158）**

-Llms in the imaginarium: Tool learning through simulated trial and error.
+**Llms in the imaginarium: Tool learning through simulated trial and error.
+(2403.04746)**

-Mllm-tool: A multimodal large language model for tool agent learning
+**Mllm-tool: A multimodal large language model for tool agent learning (2401.10727)**

-iTool: Boosting Tool Use of Large Language Models via Iterative Reinforced Fine-Tuning
+**iTool: Boosting Tool Use of Large Language Models via Iterative Reinforced Fine-Tuning (2501.09766)**

-Let Me Do It For You: Towards LLM Empowered Recommendation via Tool Learning (2405.15114)
+**Let Me Do It For You: Towards LLM Empowered Recommendation via Tool Learning (2405.15114)**

-AnyTool: Self-Reflective, Hierarchical Agents for Large-Scale API Calls (2402.04253)
+**AnyTool: Self-Reflective, Hierarchical Agents for Large-Scale API Calls (2402.04253)**

+**Hammer: Robust function-calling for on-device language models via function masking (2410.04587)**

+重要！这个里面的内容可以参考一下。

+**Facilitating multiturn function calling for llms via compositional instruction tuning （2410.12952）**

+重要！这个里面的内容可以参考一下。

+Enhancing tool retrieval with iterative feedback from large language models

 Confucius: Iterative Tool Learning from Introspection Feedback by Easy-to-Difficult Curriculum.